 For instance, a broker won't let clients apply scalping for less than 5 minutes.
 If a trader is known to do so, the profits will be canceled.
 If you unknowingly violate the rule and complain about canceled profits, then you won't be in the right place to criticize the broker.
 Hence, pay attention to all of your broker's rules and evaluate all the requirements before blaming the broker.

 What if the problem is related to withdrawal?
-Most of the time, a broker will not approve withdrawal processes from unverified accounts, accounts with floating positions, accounts whose balance is less than the minimum standard, or bonus accounts.
+Often, a broker will not approve withdrawal processes from unverified accounts, accounts with floating positions, accounts whose balance is less than the minimum standard, or broker bonus accounts.

 3. Contact the Customer Support

-Traders are encouraged to ask questions to the broker if after conducting an evaluation, there is no particular issue that should have been affecting their account.
-It is best to provide several proofs that could support the argument, such as a screenshot that shows a requote problem during a normal market condition, or evidence to prove that all withdrawal rules have been fulfilled.
+Traders are encouraged to ask the broker questions if, after an evaluation, there is no particular issue that should have been affecting their account.
+It is best to provide several proofs that could support the argument, such as a screenshot that shows a requote problem during a normal market condition or evidence to prove that all withdrawal rules have been fulfilled.

-A good broker will always respond to clients' questions and needs and certainly provide the best solutions to resolve the problems.
-So, be aware if your broker's support is either difficult to contact or merely gives basic answers that do not solve your problems.
+A good broker will always respond to client's questions and needs and provide the best solutions to resolve problems.
+So, be aware if your broker's support is difficult to contact or gives basic answers that do not solve your problems.
+Be very careful if the broker refuses to do this.
+It might be a scam broker.

 4. Consult with Other Traders

 There's no harm in doing independent research.
-By doing so, a trader can compare their current situation to other traders from other brokers, so they can discover if their problems can be normalized by general standards.
-A good trader will actively find a way to get profit as safe as possible.
+By doing so, a trader can compare their current situation to other traders from other brokers, so they can discover if general standards can normalize their problems.
+A good trader will actively find a way to get profit as safely as possible.
 When things seem suspicious, one could share their situation in a forum.
-That way, other traders might be willing to share their experience in dealing with similar problems.
+That way, other traders might be willing to share their experiences dealing with similar problems.
+Make sure to join a legit forum because there are plenty of scam groups.

 5. Take Immediate Action (If the Broker is Proven to be Problematic)